 - Hobbies -- if you're skilled at a sport, handicraft or musical instrument, by all means bring the needed equipment.

-For lots more information on preparing for college, see the links on the next page.
+For lots more information on preparing for college, see the links below.